 The best time to share your employee policies is with a new hire as part of their orientation.
-If it is not part of your employment contract, I would also recommend having each employee sign off that they have read, understood and agreed to abide by the policies.
+I would also recommend having each employee sign off that they have read, understood and agree to abide by the policies.
 This is important to establish if there is a subsequent breach.